seeq12/seeq-connector-sdk-java/README.md

 your system.

 From the root directory, execute the `build` command.
 This command will download dependencies from the web, so make sure you have a good internet connection.
-If you have any non-obvious issues building this project.
-Please post your issue along with any error messages on the [Seeq Developer Club forum](https://www.seeq.org/forum/25-seeq-developer-club/).
+If you have any non-obvious issues building this project, please post your issue along with any error messages on the [Seeq Developer Club forum](https://www.seeq.org/forum/25-seeq-developer-club/).

 IntelliJ IDEA is the recommended Integrated Development Environment (IDE) to use for developing and debugging your